djotaku/adventofcode/README.md

     - 36 Stars Collected So Far
 - 2021
   - Fourth Problem Set/Second Year Participating Live
-  - Will primarily solve with Python during December 2021
+  - Primarily solved with Python during December 2021
   - 35 stars collected so far
   - Reached 100 stars total over all years on 20211202
   - Interruption in problem-solving days 15-19 due to WorldCon 2021 and 21-25 for family time at Christmas